madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

-Indeed, to our surprise, they form [Martelli's semiring](https://www.cl.cam.ac.uk/teaching/0910/L11/L11_04_08.pdf) (sorry, there aren't any non-academic resources I could find) originally used to compute cutsets of a graph.
+Indeed, to our surprise, they form [Martelli's semiring](https://www.cl.cam.ac.uk/teaching/0910/L11/L11_04_08.pdf) (sorry, there aren't any non-academic resources I could find) originally used to compute cut-sets of a graph.
 To the best of my knowledge this hasn't been used in dataflow context before and seems general enough to be used beyond Datalog and extralogical predicates.